georgi-simeonov1/CV/README.md

 # Summary

+* Profile and key expertise

-* 11 years of experiance in IT industry
+* 11 years in IT industry

-* Key skills:
+# Work Experience

+# Edication and Certifications